Exploring Iterative Controllable Summarization with Large Language Models: Mixed attributes

 \section{Mixed attributes}

-We extend our evaluation to assess whether LLMs could precisely handle mixed-attribute control.
-While models manage to control linguistic attributes but struggle with numerical attributes.
+We extend our evaluation to assess whether LLMs can precisely handle mixed-attribute control.
+While models manage to control linguistic attributes, they struggle with numerical attributes.
 Simultaneous control over all attributes remains challenging for all iterative methods, including GTE.
-Our GTE framework guides LLMs to identify the causes of their errors and regenerate summaries by incorporating this feedback.
-However, in a mixed attribute setting, the model needs to handle multiple \texttt{SAI} and \texttt{GS} for each attribute simultaneously, increasing the cognitive load and making precise control of all attributes more challenging.
-Therefore, unlike single-attribute evaluation, which assesses whether attributes are precisely controlled, we evaluate mixed-attribute control by measuring errors using root mean squared error (rMSE).
-We compare the error between the attributes of the generated summary and the requested values, providing a more flexible evaluation of attribute control.
+In GTE, the model is guided to identify the causes of its errors and regenerate summaries by incorporating this feedback.
+However, in a mixed attribute setting, the model must process multiple instances of \texttt{SAI} and \texttt{SEG} for each attribute simultaneously, increasing the cognitive load and making precise control of all attributes more difficult.
+Therefore, unlike single-attribute evaluation\textemdash{}which assesses whether individual attributes are accurately controlled\textemdash{}we evaluate mixed-attribute control by measuring errors using mean absolute deviation (MAD).
+This approach compares the differences between the attributes of the generated summary and the requested values, providing a more flexible evaluation of attribute control.

 \paragraph{Sequential-planning}